OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 ---
 layout: doc
 permalink: /roles/nor-manager
-title: OBO Role: New Ontology Request (NOR) Manager
+title: New Ontology Request (NOR) Manager
 ---

 The New Ontology Request (NOR) Manager has these basic duties: